gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 ## 2.3 XR command module
 ### Lab exercise
 - Use the iosxr_command to execute some exec level commands on XR devices.
-- Create a playbook, p3-xrcmd.yml, with the below contents
+- Create a playbook, p3-xrcmd.yml, with the below content, in your home directory.

 ```
+cisco@ansible-controller:~$ vi p3-xrcmd.yml
 ---
 - name: collect ip route summary from all XR devices
   hosts: XR